nishadobe/spppartnerenablement/M2/ex3.md

 #### Exercise 3.1 - Your Identifiers

-On the X-ray panel on your local BT website, you can find multiple identities.
+On the X-ray panel on your local Luma website, you can find multiple identities.
 Every Identity is linked to a Namespace.

 ![Customer Profile](./images/identities.png)